-As outlined in the interaction model overview, once you have identified your users and their goals, ask yourself what environmental or situational challenges they might face as they work to accomplish their tasks.
-For example, many users need to use their hands to accomplish their real-world goals, and they will have difficulty interacting with a hands-and-controllers based interface.
+As outlined in the interaction model overview, once you've identified your users and their goals, ask yourself what environmental or situational challenges they might face as they work to accomplish their tasks.
+For example, many users need to use their hands to accomplish their real-world goals, and they'll have difficulty interacting with a hands-and-controllers based interface.

 Some specific scenarios include:

 - Being guided through a task, while the user's hands are busy

 - Referencing materials while the user's hands are busy

 - Carrying something in their hands